Daisy Jameson will be an Independent Senior Director this year. In fact, she’s telling herself now.

 That was Thursday.
 By the weekend, Daisy had set out 24 slotted cardboard boxes, pads and pens in friendly shops around town.
 “Become Your Best Self – FREE Skincare & Cosmetic Consultations” touted the boxes.
 But on Wednesday, as she dutifully shook each for leads, mostly candy wrappers fell out.
 From some boxes, worse.

-At the diner, her last stop, she felt an acute pang of doubt.
-A pink and green buttercream cupcake and a Tab settled her stomach.
+At the diner, her last stop, she feels an acute pang of doubt.
+A pink and green buttercream cupcake and a Tab settles her stomach.
 “Five-hundred dollars,” she sighed, “five-oh-oh.”

-As she counted her change, the waitress slid the cardboard box down the counter.
+As she counts her change, the waitress slides the cardboard box down the counter.
 “Don’t forget this, honey.”

-A folded note stuck half-in half-out of the slot.
-Under “Call me today to schedule my complimentary, no-obligation professional consultation!” there was no phone number, simply “2932 Lily Parkway” and “Thank you.
+A folded note is stuck half-in half-out of the slot.
+Under “Call me today to schedule my complimentary, no-obligation professional consultation!”
+There is no phone number, simply “2932 Lily Parkway” and “Thank you.
 Beryl.”

 Daisy clicks down Lily Parkway in Sassy Pink heels.
 She finds 2930 and 2934 and marches to the door of the house between.
 She repeats her affirmation once more before ringing the bell.